philipturner/home-built-stm/README.md

 - Ferroelectric materials (Landau Theory)
 - A substantial portion of "Art of Electronics, 3rd Edition"

+The remainder of this document is outdated.
+I will update it when I have fleshed out the concrete details of my device.

 ## Project Overview

 A device that can image with atomic resolution, and rip individual atoms off the sample with voltage pulses.